Its3rr0rsWRLD/GIFsplitNjoin/README.md

 # GIFsplitNjoin

+Yes I know the name sucks 😭
+I mainly just used this to upscale a gif

 GIFsplitNjoin is a simple Python-based tool using `tkinter` that allows you to extract frames from a GIF and combine multiple images to create a new GIF.
 The tool provides a user-friendly interface for both operations.

 ## Features